Johann Strauss celebrated his 200th birthday in 2025 and Vienna honoured the King of the Waltz with a year’s worth of activities.

 (The timely arrival of a new exhibition)

-A Johann Strauss Museum opened in early November, 2024.
+A Johann Strauss Museum opened in early November, 2024, and remains open into the future.
 The multimedia, immersive and interactive exhibition inside offers a full tribute to the life, times and music of the maestro.

 I found it a nice mix of entertainment and information delivered for a modern audience and can certainly recommend a visit.